Tomptez/bibfilter/Readme.md

 to start the application, you always need to launch the virtual environment first

-    pipenv shell
+    source venv/bin/activate

+After that, you should see a `(venv)` in your command prompt which indicates the venv is active.
+You can exit the venv by typing `exit`

-and then you can run the flask app with
+After activating the virtual environment, you can start the flask app with

     python app.py